 A healthy cash flow means that a business is taking in more money than it is spending and is one of the strongest measures of a company’s financial health.
-Cash flow represents your business’s liquidity, which equates to things like being able to pay your bills or invest in operational or technological improvements.
-A healthy cash flow is tremendously valuable during economic uncertainty.
+Cash flow represents your business’s liquidity, which equates to great things like being able to pay your bills or invest in operational or technological improvements.
+A healthy cash flow is tremendously valuable in both the good times and during economic uncertainty.
 It gives you options and creativity to invest in growth and stability that your less-liquid competitors simply don’t have at their disposal.

 Read “How to Create a Profit and Loss Statement.”